mdang/ga-lessons/react-redux/resources/notes.md

 Whenever a component wants to change the data stored within the store:

-1. It prepares an action object and dispatches the action object to the store.
+1. It prepares an action object.
+Actions are objects which have an action `type`.
+The action object is dispatched to the store.
 2. The store passes on the action to several reducers.
 3. A reducer is a JavaScript function which takes the previous state of the store and the action object and then creates a new state for the store.